 2.2 A list replication function **

-Write a tail recursive function called replicate-to-length, which in a cyclic way (if necessary) replicates the elements in a list until the resulting list is of certain exact length.
-More precisely, you will probably need to write a helping function to replicate-to-length, which is tail recursive.
+Write a tail recursive function called replicate-to-length, which in a cyclic way (if necessary) replicates the elements in a list until the resulting list is of a certain exact length.
+You should think of replicate-to-length as a function that iterates over the elements of the list, repeatedly, if necessary.
+You will probably need to write a helping function to replicate-to-length, which is tail recursive.

 The following serves as an example:

 (replicate-to-length '(a b c) 8) => (a b c a b c a b)